dhable/caffeinatedideas.com/_posts/2012-01-13-yup-im-still-not-an-orm-fan.markdown

 I introduced Hibernate into a Java web application to replace a home-grown DAO setup.
 I didn\'t like the idea of maintaining not only the objects in Java, but also making sure that those matched the XML configuration file.
-Add to this the fact I had to learn a whole new query language to get items and it took what was a fairly simple façade around JDBC and increased the expertise required to support this piece of code.
+Add to this the fact I had to learn a whole new query language to get items and it took what was a fairly simple facade around JDBC and increased the expertise required to support this piece of code.
 I then revisited the ORM concept when I was working on a Rails application.
 In this case, we we\'re given a partial DB schema to work with.
 We spent more time trying to fit the tool